 The easiest way to tell where the entrance pupil lies is to find the lens’ point of perspective.
 This is the axis of rotation about which there is no parallax: it’s what panorama photographers work with all the time.
 With a little imprecise fiddling about on a tripod, I think the entrance pupil lies less than 5mm behind the front vertex (surface of the first element).
 But don’t quote these figures!
 I was checking by eye and not by instrument.

 If I’m right, we have a quaintly named quasi-image-space telecentric optic in our hands.
-This mouthful means that the entrance pupil is a long way forward compared to normal.
-This makes light rays reach the sensor surface more nearly at right-angles than normal.
+This mouthful means that the entrance pupil is a long way forward compared to the usual – somewhere in the middle of the optic.
+This position distant from the focal plane makes light rays reach the sensor surface more nearly at right-angles than usual.
 We’re rewarded with more even illumination of the sensor (the path length of light at the periphery is not too much longer than through the centre).
 The design also reduces colour errors caused by rays hitting the sensor at an oblique angle.
 But all this calls for a very complicated design that comes with a high price in several departments.

 Making this optic is extremely demanding.
 Lots of elements with fancy glass and aspherical profiles not only push up production costs.
 There are many air-to-glass surfaces – I count seventeen – that could cause loss of contrast from internal reflections.
 This means the engineers had to work very, very hard to keep image contrast high.
 Quite amazing, really, how well they’ve done.

 Conclusion: a deluxe saloon

 This optic is obviously not the Volkswagen of lenses.
 It’s too bulky, heavy and expensive for that.
 Yes; it’s more like some fancy class of Mercedes.
 High barrier to entry, but fast, smooth and it gives you immaculate, top-notch performance.
 If you want the best, it’s not only the best, it’s hard to see how it could be much better.